 I envision myself as a life long educator.
 I want to open up my own daycare because I feel that the ages 0-4 is a very crucial stage in a child's development.
 I want to become a lead teacher teaching grades 4th, 6th, and 7th, teach a couple years at the college level, then become a Dean of Discipline (where I can create more of a mentor-ship for discipline rather than punishment based), and spend the rest of my year mentoring students and educating educators (primarily first year teachers).

-I teach first grade at a Title I Charter School.
+I taught first grade at a Title I Charter School.
 The curriculum centers around a liberal arts education.
 I teach two-three lessons at least three times a week.
 I focus on small intervention groups, as well as one-on-one.
 I have experience working in a day care facility.

 My Teaching Philosophy is to facilitate and create a learning environment that empowers and encourages students to become intrinsic motivated, goal oriented, and self sufficient learners.

 My teaching style is student centered.
 Student centered tutoring/teaching main focus is on self development, self-growth, and allowing learning to be exploratory within a disciplined learning environment.
 I believe students who are intrinsic learners go on to become more successful in every area of their lives, because they are motivated by learning in and of itself.
 I teach and build on confidence and discipline.
 I encourage a growth mindset, where the learner is accountable, progressive, and proactive about their learning as well as their capabilities.